VIOLENCE AGAINST WOMEN IN ASIA

 February 27, 2014

-A shared aspect among Asian countries is the limited safety and security for women.
+A shared aspect among Asian countries is the limited safety and security of women.
 Throughout South and Southeast Asia torture in custody and detention is rampant.
 It is a widespread practice of abuse of power perpetrated in an official capacity and mainly aimed at extorting confessions.
 Imprisoned women and women temporarily in custody for interrogation are more exposed than men to the risk of being tortured by means of sexual abuse by prison and police personnel, who are men in the great majority.
 Both the abuse they commit and the impunity they enjoy are sanctioned by their government.

 The necessary reform of the policing systems in many Asian countries needs to be comprehensive and include higher gender sensitization.
 A policy of gender integration, which would see more female police personnel “on board”, may help in decreasing risks for both women who are convicted or interrogated, and women who want to report abuse.
 However, instances of women police officers who participate with their male colleagues in harassment and violence suggest that police reform should also adopt a more holistic strategy of gender mainstreaming.

-In the majority of Asian countries, States have failed to prevent abuses on a large scale, protect women who have been victims of violence, and bring perpetrators to justice, whether they are offenders from the private sphere, the profit sector, civil society or government bodies.
+In the majority of Asian countries, States have failed to prevent abuses on a large scale, protect women who have been victims of violence, and bring perpetrators to justice, whether they are offenders from the private sphere, the profit sector, civil society, or government bodies.
 Addressing the complex problem of rape and other forms of violence against women requires legal reforms, but especially a sustained commitment by the authorities aimed at ensuring that the criminal justice system responds effectively and at all levels.

 This report was submitted to the UN Human Rights Council by the Asian Legal Resource Centre.
 The Asian Legal Resource Centre is an independent regional non-governmental organization holding general consultative status with the Economic and Social Council of the United Nations.
 It is the sister organization of the Asian Human Rights Commission.
 The Hong Kong-based group seeks to strengthen and encourage positive action on legal and human rights issues at the local and national levels throughout Asia